Our Academic Approach

 We design instruction to challenge the student through course content, processes, and products within a learning environment that is flexible and open-ended.
 Instructors direct activities and content around the central concept of the course.
 Our goal is for students to engage in cognitive processes that require critical, complex, and creative thinking and problem solving.
 Instructors begin each course by assessing the knowledge and skills that students bring to each course.

 Course activities deliver and enhance course content and objectives in meaningful and relevant ways.
 Students are encouraged to apply newly gained knowledge to real and authentic problems and situations through products that are as typical as possible of professionals in selected fields of study.
 Students are further encouraged to apply self-, peer-, and Instructor-generated criteria to the assessment of their processes and products for the purpose of personal growth and awareness.
-Our hope is that students will continue to pursue interests, questions, and projects that they began during a SIG session well into the coming year and beyond, on their personal academic journeys, as they delve deeply into studies that interest and intrigue them.
+Our hope is that students will continue to pursue interests, questions, and projects that they began during a SIG session well into the coming year and beyond, as they delve deeply into studies that interest and intrigue them.

 Parents receive a final Student Performance Review that assesses personal accomplishments and attainment of goals.
 This report is available online by mid-September and can be sent to the student’s school, with parental permission.
 A letter indicating successful student participation in, and completion of, the Summer Institute for the Gifted program also can be sent to the student’s school, if parents so indicate.